-Best practises aside, cold calling must be carried out bearing in mind the legislation around it in countries where your prospects are based.
-On an organisational level, your company must —
+Best practices aside, cold calling must be carried out bearing in mind the legislation around it in countries where your prospects are based.
+On an organizational level, your company must —

 - Have resources like do not call registries for various countries.